mismith0227/wp-theme-modernize/readme.txt

 modernize WordPress Theme, Copyright 2015 Takuma Misumi modernize is distributed under the terms of the GNU GPL

+images/1.jpg, 2.jpg used in the screenshot is taken by the theme author and is released under GPL.

 /* Installation
 /* -------------------------------------------------------------- */